xtuml/otel2pv/docs/design_notes/DN1_JSON_Extractor/DN1_JSON_Extractor.md

 The server architecture will be setup such that there are three main components that are linked together sending and receiving data:

 - **SourceServer** - This is where data "originates" from.
-The SourceServer will accept a Receiver instance that will be used to send data to the next component in the chain.
+The SourceServer will send data to the next component in the chain.
 The SourceServer will also have a method to start the server.
-- **PipeServer** - This is the middle component that will provide the Receiver instance to the SourceServer.
-The Pipe server can then pull data from a channel setup in the background of the Receiver instance.
-The Pipe server will accept a Receiver instance that will be used to send data to the next component in the chain.
+- **PipeServer** - This is the middle component that will receive data from the Source Server.
+The Pipe server can then be used to send data to the next component in the chain.
 The PipeServer will also have a method to start the server.
-- **SinkServer** - This is the final component that will receive the data.
-The SinkServer will provide a Receiver instance to the PipeServer.
+- **SinkServer** - This is the final component that will receive the data from the PipeServer.
 The SinkServer will also have a method to start the server.

 ![Server Architecture](./serve_components.svg)